 Human Resources provide a confidential channel through which to address workplace concerns and explore ways to address those concerns.
 The Director of Human Resources serves as a neutral mediator to encourage discussion among the parties involved in a dispute.
 The goals of the mediation are to find a mutually acceptable solution to the problem and to improve the working relationship.
 The Director of Human Resources will also determine whether Institute policies have been followed.

-The Ombudsman Committee consists of the elected faculty and staff representatives to the Board of Trustees.
+The Ombudsman Committee consists of the elected staff representative to the Board of Trustrees and two faculty members elected by the faculty.
 The President may appoint additional persons to the committee to ensure diversity.
 This committee serves as a confidential and informal channel through which to address workplace concerns.
 Committee members will help the employee express needs, identify issues, and explore possible solutions to their concerns.
 If no resolution is reached, all other channels remain available.

 If discussion with the immediate supervisor does not resolve the problem to the employee’s satisfaction, or if the concern involves the immediate supervisor, the employee should discuss the matter with the next level supervisor.
 The employee is encouraged to inform his/her supervisor of the intention to discuss the issue with the next level supervisor.
 If necessary, this process may continue until the employee receives a decision from the area Vice President.